 What helps you to cope with your misophonia?

 1. Learning about all this stuff, particularly the brain – and the amygdala.
 Being conscious of the neurological and physiological processes that occur during an episode can massively help reframe the negative emotions.
-I’d even go so far as to say that questioning the nature of these negative emotions in the first place really helps.
+I’d go so far as to say that questioning the nature of these negative emotions in the first place really helps.

 2. Putting on background noise during meals.
 My partner and I often eat with the TV or background music on.
 This helps numb/confuse/quieten the triggers significantly.